 Telstra has an aerial cable along the existing alignment of The Northern Road, which would need to be relocated off the airport site.
-A replacement cable is expected to be installed as part of the installation of utilities associated with The Northern Road realignment.
+A new copper cable is expected to be installed as part of the works for the new fibre cable route in the The Northern Road once realigned.

-Consultation would need to occur with Telstra regarding the possible removal of the optic fibre conduit and aerial cables along Badgerys Creek Road, which connects the Elizabeth Drive optic fibre conduit to the Bringelly Exchange.
+Consultation would need to occur with Telstra regarding the possible removal of the conduit/cable route along Badgerys Creek Road, which connects the Elizabeth Drive conduit/cable network to the Bringelly Exchange.